Great Ape Project: Humanist opposition

 Professor Colin Blakemore, head of the Medical Research Council in the United Kingdom from 2003–2007, is opposed to granting rights to non-human apes, stating "I can see no current necessity for the use of great apes, and I'm pleased that they're not being used and that every effort is being made to reduce the use of other primates.
 But I worry about the principle of where the moral boundaries lie.
 There is only one very secure definition that can be made, and that is between our species and others."
 Blakemore suggests that it would be necessary to perform research on great apes if humans were threatened by a pandemic virus that afflicted only humans and other great apes.
 The British Union for the Abolition of Vivisection described Blakemore's stance as "backward-looking".

 Sentiencism opposition

 Professor Gary Francione criticized the philosophical basis of the project, that he calls "similar minds".
-For him, it is wrong: sentience only is relevant for the right not to be exploited and killed if there is no absolute necessity to do so (for example for self-defense).
+For him, it is wrong to link the moral status of nonhumans to their possession of humanlike cognitive characteristics, as no characteristic other than sentience is required for personhood.